 So while the numbers of shares do decline, the intrinsic value of the company also declines.

 And not to mention any returns that the company could have generated if it had used that cash in alternative projects.

-They are Not Always the Best Use of Cash
+Why do Companies Buy Back Stock if they are Not Always the Best Use of Cash

 A shareholder should demand that the company they have entrusted their capital to uses it wisely.
 This means investing each dollar in projects that maximize the return on the capital.

 When a company decides to buy back their own stock, they are indicating that the valuation is so distressed that investing in own shares are likely to generate better returns for the company (and the shareholders), then pursuing any other projects in their normal course of business.
 The problem is, that the company and the management often have an inflated sense of their worth.

 They better be certain that the stock is undervalued by the market.

 And they also need to be certain that there are no other better opportunities to use their cash.